 Design an Urban Rooftop Garden

 Rooftop gardens are a great way to utilize an otherwise wasted space at home!
 When creating an urban garden on a rooftop, talk with your landlord or co-op board to see if there are regulations, as some older buildings may have weight limits.
 In cases like this, go light!
-Planters made of fiberglass, wood, foam, or plastic are recommended, as is lightweight potting soil.
+Wooden planters, fiberglass planters, or foam planters are recommended, as is lightweight potting soil.
 You can even lighten pots and planters with styrofoam packing peanuts instead of gravel.
 Also, since a rooftop garden can be exposed to extreme heat and wind, make sure to allow air flow with lattices, pallet walls, or trellises to keep your plants protected.

 Turn Your Balcony into a Garden

-Thanks to space-saving items like container pots, hanging or vertical planters, and pallet walls, making an urban garden on your balcony is an easy way to grow in the city!
+Thanks to space-saving items like container pots, hanging or vertical planters, and pallet walls, making an urban garden on your balcony is an easy way to grow a garden in the city!
 A balcony garden is ideal for small spaces because of access to sunshine, and it also provides some protection from wind.
-Consider planting annuals and perennials in balcony planters, or grow vegetables like tomatoes, lettuce, and cucumbers.
+Consider planting annual and perennial plants in balcony planters, or grow vegetables like tomatoes, lettuce, and cucumbers.
 Make sure to place saucers below containers to prevent water from draining off your balcony onto someone else’s.